lennart-damen/api-tutorial/README.md

 ## Setting up the GCP service account
 To avoid accidentally starting/stopping services on different projects, we will create a new GCP service account that only has the minimal roles required for model deployment.
+For this, you need IAM Admin rights.
+If you just created a new account and project, you will have those rights by default.
+If you are using the account from your organization, ask your security department for help.
 - Think of a name for you service account (e.g. "machine-learning-api")
 - Add the GCP_SERVICE_ACCOUNT_NAME variable to the .env file.
 Remember to read the .env variables by repeating ``source .env``